|Euclid Middle School, 2015. Photo by Amelia Martinez.|

 A roofing project was completed in 2001 but part of the roof was later replaced due to leakage.
 Since 2002, Goddard has resurfaced the tennis courts, replaced the gym lights and upgraded security systems.

 The 2013 bond project began work on the heating, cooling, and ventilation systems.
 Interior, mechanical and roofing were all be repaired or replaced.
 Changes and repairs were made for structural, electrical and mechanical purposes.
+In 2020 the Nike Hercules missile located in front of the school was removed and donated to the Pueblo Weisbrod Aircraft Museum in order to provide space for an expanded parking lot at the school.

 Robert Goddard was an American scientist who lived from 1882 to 1945.
 He is considered the father of modern rocketry.
 Teal and purple are the colors of the Goddard Middle School Vikings.